-Coincidentally, two of the defining characteristics of digital technologies are their scalability and their potential for impacting the user base.
-Oft quoted examples of scalability include the extensive reach of social networking platforms wherein a small team builds a product accessed by millions, in some cases even billions of users.
+Coincidentally, two of the defining characteristics of digital technologies is their scalability and their potential for impacting the user base.
+Oft-quoted examples of scalability include the extensive reach of social networking platforms wherein a small team builds a product accessed by millions, in some cases even billions of users.
 However, characterizing the resulting impact is often a tenuous exercise and is at best subjective.
 For instance, Facebook is known to be put to both beneficial and detrimental uses.

 Given the desire of NGOs / NPOs to achieve scale and deliver impact, it is essential for these organizations to critically evaluate their use of digital technologies.
 Mobile phones are the most ubiquitous amongst digital technologies, particularly in their use by marginalized communities which are usually the beneficiaries of projects by NGOs / NPOs.
 Hence, due attention must be paid to the integration of mobile phones into the design of interventions by NGOs / NPOs.

 When analyzing the scope for integrating mobile phone-based solutions into their interventions, NGOs / NPOs must aim for customization

 .
 Since it can be safely assumed that most NGOs / NPOs